IonicaBizau/ionicabizau.net/content/pages/training.md

 ### :moneybag: Pricing

-Currently, I charge **$15 / 15 minutes**. :zap:
+Currently, I charge **$80 / hour**. :zap:
-This may change in the future, depending on various parameters.
+This may change in the future, depending on various factors.

 ---